 “This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of (name of accredited provider) and (name of non-accredited provider).
 The (name of accredited provider) is accredited by the ACCME to provide continuing medical education for physicians.” — ACCME Accreditation Statement Policy

 The ACCME maintains no policy that requires or precludes accredited providers from charging a joint providership fee.

 The ACCME expects all CME activities to be in compliance with the accreditation requirements.
 In cases of joint providership, it is the ACCME accredited provider’s responsibility to be able to demonstrate through written documentation this compliance to the ACCME.
 Materials submitted that demonstrate compliance may be from either the ACCME accredited provider’s files or those of the nonaccredited provider.

 Providers on Probation

-The ACCME allows accredited providers and nonaccredited organizations (that are not ACCME-defined commercial interests) to collaborate in the planning and implementation of CME activities through joint sponsorship.
-In joint sponsorship, either the accredited provider or its nonaccredited joint sponsor can control the identification of CME needs, the determination of educational objectives, the selection and presentation of content, the selection of all persons and organizations that will be in a position to control CME content, the selection of educational methods, and the evaluation of the activity.
+The ACCME allows accredited providers and nonaccredited organizations - if are not ACCME-defined commercial interests - to collaborate in the planning and implementation of CME activities through joint providership.
+In joint providership, either the accredited provider or its nonaccredited joint provider can control the identification of CME needs, the determination of educational objectives, the selection and presentation of content, the selection of all persons and organizations that will be in a position to control CME content, the selection of educational methods, and the evaluation of the activity